NDCLab/putt-putt-dataset/README.md

 # putt-putt dataset

 ## Project Goal
-This dataset seeks to test whether error-related brain activity differs between socially anxious and non-anxious participants within an ecologically valid task context.
+This dataset seeks to seeks to help answer questions about whether error-related brain activity differs between socially anxious and non-anxious participants within an ecologically valid task context.
 Towards this end, we will assess error-related brain activity during a real-world golf task.

 By employing a sports task for the ecologically valid task, the study also has potential implications for understanding choking under pressure in the context of sports.

 ## Background & Design
-Prior research has shown that socially anxious individuals show more error-related brain activity under social observation (Buzzell et al., 2020).
-However, the majority of prior work has focused on highly constrained lab tasks that bear little resemblance to real-world situations.
-There is little work investigating the effect of social context on relations between social anxiety and more ecologically valid measures of cognitive control (e.g., cognitive control during sport performance).
-The current study aims to not only close these gaps in a broader investigation of how particular cognitive abilities, and personality or social factors, relate to mental health outcomes.
+Prior research has shown that socially anxious individuals show more error-related brain activity under social observation [Buzzell et al., 2019] (https://www.sciencedirect.com/science/article/pii/S1053811919303696?via%3Dihub).
+However, there is little work investigating the effect of social context on relations between social anxiety and more ecologically valid measures of cognitive control (e.g., cognitive control during sport performance).
+The current study aims to close these gaps in a broader investigation of how particular cognitive abilities, and personality or social factors, relate to mental health outcomes.

-Participants will complete a set of questionnaires assessing social anxiety followed by a flanker task (assessing inhibitory control abilities) along with a golf putting task.
-Each task will be completed twice; once while alone (creating a “nonsocial context”) and once while being observed by the experimenter (creating a “social context”).
-We use EEG to assess error detection.
+Participants complete a set of questionnaires assessing social and performance anxiety, emotions, and mental health followed by a flanker task (assessing inhibitory control abilities) along with a golf putting task.
+Each task is completed twice; once while alone (creating a “nonsocial context”) and once while being observed by the experimenter (creating a “social context”).
+We use the Brain Vision ActiCHamp 64 channel EEG system to assess error detection.

 ## Roadmap
-**Release:** January 2022
+**Release:** Q2 2022

 ## Work in Development